ansible/ansible-examples/mongodb/README.md

 ![Alt text](/images/scale.png "scale")

-To add a new node to the configured MongoDb Cluster, setup the inventory file as follows:
+To add a new node to the existing MongoDB Cluster, modify the inventory file as follows:

 		#The site wide list of mongodb servers
 		[mongoservers]